maxdesalle/website/content/posts/mastering-zcash.md

 This misconception confuses what has historically been the default for wallets with protocol design.

-New ZEC is always minted into the shielded pool, meaning that every new coin enters into existence as encrypted.
-The protocol is private by default at the most fundamental level: issuance.

 The misconception about default privacy arose because early wallets defaulted to transparent addresses for reasons of practicality.
 In Sprout and Sapling, shielded transactions were computationally expensive and exchanges required transparent deposits.
 So, the path of least resistance was often transparent.

 Orchard has now made shielded transactions more efficient and wallets like Zashi enforce shielding by default, automatically moving any transparent funds into the shielded pool before allowing you to spend.
 The user experience has become private-first.